 Six Science-Backed Health Benefits of Turmeric

-The benefits of turmeric come down to its active ingredient, curcumin, which is what gives turmeric its bright yellow color.
+The benefits of Turmeric: 15 Health Benefits of Turmeric for Disease Cure, Prevention and Wellness come down to its active ingredient, curcumin, which is what gives turmeric its bright yellow color.
 In ancient times it was used in Ayurvedic medicine (ancient medicine from India).
 But in the modern era, a significant amount of research has gone into studying curcumin’s benefit to the human body.
 Here’s what the research has found.

 #1 Curcumin has powerful anti-oxidant properties